Ignocius/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
 article: An article is an independent, stand-alone piece of discrete content.
 Think of a blogpost, or a news item.
 sectiom: on the other hand, isn’t “a self-contained composition in a document, page, application, or site and that is intended to be independently distributable or reusable”.
 It’s either a way of sectioning a page into different subject areas, or sectioning an article into … well, sections.
-For example I'm using sections since I now it's better than div, cause' google's algorytms does not like divs anymore :)
+For example I'm using sections since we've learned about it.
+It's better than div, cause' google's algorithms does not like divs anymore, it sees an empty element :)